10 Behind-the-Plate Secrets of MLB Umpires

-“You lose that very early on,” Kellogg, who grew up a Tigers fan, explains.
+“You lose that very early on,” Kellogg, who grew up as a Detroit Tigers fan, explained to Mental Floss in 2021.
 “I love sports, and I’m a fan of other teams in different sports, but as far as baseball, no, I'm really not a fan anymore of any of them.”

-Everitt, who grew up in New Mexico, chose his own favorite team, the Baltimore Orioles, based solely on its mascot.
-“I just loved that bird,” he says.
+Everitt, who grew up in New Mexico, chose his own favorite team—the Baltimore Orioles—based solely on its mascot.
+“I just loved that bird,” he said.
 But he no longer has any special affinity for its eponymous team.
 “There’s a difference between being a fan of the game [and being a fan of] the Orioles or the Yankees or whatever the case may be.
 I’m a fan of the game and a fan of the umpire profession, but no particular team or player.”

-2. But MLB umpires are part of a team.
+2. MLB umpires work as part of their own team.

 Much like shortstops shift to second base during certain double plays, MLB umpires know how to cover each other so everyone has the best vantage point possible for each play.
 Fans may not always pick up on how calculated their movements are, but any umpires in the crowd probably will.